5 B2B marketing lessons from Mezzanine Growth and Annex Business Media

 When done well, online learning can be a worthwhile experience, providing valuable information as well as saving time and resources for businesses and individuals.
 Done poorly, virtual events including tradeshows can be a dismal failure.
 Here’s why.

-2. Shifting to Shorter Formats
+2. Shifting to shorter formats

 With no apparent drop-off in appetite for online learning or in webinar registration and attendance, we have seen a significant shift toward shorter content.
-The desire for one hour or longer sessions is steadily declining, while the demand for more focussed content continues to grow.
+The desire for one hour or longer sessions is steadily declining, while the demand for more focused content continues to grow.

 The sweet spot in our experience has been keeping sessions between 10 and 40 minutes, and always incorporating an opportunity to engage, ask questions or share comments.
-Focussing on one topic at a time and making content more snack-sized versus lengthy and in-depth is becoming the new norm.
+Focusing on one topic at a time and making content more snack-sized versus lengthy and in-depth is becoming the new norm.

-3. Stop Focusing Primarily on the C-Suite
+3. Stop focusing primarily on the C-suite

 Many marketers fall into the trap of seeking out the top decision-maker in a company to get their products noticed, considered and purchased.
 In their rush to check all these boxes, they often over-target the C-suite for leads, despite knowing – anecdotally and quantitatively – that these executives are not the best avenue for new customers.